Editor’s note: Grammarly’s tone detector was first released in 2019.

 How to use it

-The beta version of Grammarly’s tone detector is currently available as part of Grammarly’s browser extension for Chrome, Safari, and Firefox.
+The beta version of Grammarly’s tone detector is currently available as part of Grammarly’s browser extension for Chrome, Safari, Firefox, and Chromium Edge.
+(Since the date of this blog post’s publication, tone detector has also become available on Grammarly for Microsoft Office in Outlook and on the mobile Grammarly Keyboard.)
 To give it a try, be sure you have Grammarly installed on your browser, then head to a site where you can start writing, such as Gmail.
-Make sure to write a few sentences—the tone detector needs at least 120 characters to activate.
+Make sure to write a few sentences—the tone detector needs at least 150 characters to activate.

 As we continue to expand the types of writing feedback Grammarly offers, keep your eye out for more features designed to help you connect with your audience.
 In the future, you can expect Grammarly to not only help you identify the tone of your message but also offer specific suggestions for achieving the tone you want.